Kenivia/Honing-Forecast/README.md

 ## Feedback

 Found a bug, spotted an error or got a suggestion?
 Contact me @kenivia on Discord!
 Feedback is greatly appreciated.
+Some details / explanations can be found in [DETAILS.md](https://github.com/Kenivia/Honing-Forecast/blob/53d7ca0b6ccd7a0c05bb53d126513b27a27ee69c/Details.md)